 Eat with the characters.

-While character breakfasts are pretty good value for your credits the best way to
+While character breakfasts are a pretty good value for your credits, the best way to maximize your table service credits is to eat dinner with the characters.
+The food costs more and it’s higher quality too.

 Splitting Meals with Family